 Others may refuse to eat (because, among other reasons, they see no point since they're "dead").
 Some may try to harm themselves.

-In one well-documented case of Cotard's syndrome reported in 2008, a 53-year-old woman was admitted to the hospital after her family called 911.
-They said the woman believed that she was dead and smelled like rotting fish.
-She also asked to be taken to a morgue because she wanted to be with dead people.
+In one well-documented case of Cotard's syndrome reported in 2008, a 53-year-old woman was admitted to the hospital after their family called 911.
+They said the woman believed that they were dead and smelled like rotting fish.
+They also asked to be taken to a morgue because they wanted to be with dead people.

 It's not clear what causes Cotard's syndrome.
 We do know that it's often a symptom of a deeper medical problem that affects the brain, such as:

 - Encephalopathy (a disease where a virus or toxin affects how your brain works)

 - Multiple sclerosis

 - Parkinson’s disease

 - Bleeding that happens outside the brain because of a severe brain injury (your doctor may call it subdural bleeding)

 Some experts think Cotard's syndrome results from two types of brain damage.
 The first changes the way people view themselves.
 The second makes them continue to believe this false view, even when they’re shown it’s not true.
 Not everyone agrees with this idea, though.

 Cotard's syndrome can happen at almost any age, though it strikes many people in their early 50s.
 Many people who have it also have a history of mental health problems, especially: